unicefuganda/uSurvey/docs/index.md

 What to do next?
 ----------------

-Instructions on how to get uSurvey up and running can be found [here](./installation.md "Set up instructions")
+* Instructions on how to get uSurvey up and running can be found [here](./installation.md "Set up instructions")

+* Not a developer?
+[Here](./user_manual.md "User Manual") is the User Manual